kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 ## Comparing UX of two approaches

-In both cases we assume that either `spec.targetRef` or `spec.workloadTargetRef` selects whole Mesh which can be omitted as default.
+In both cases we assume that either `spec.targetRef` or `spec.workloadSelector` selects whole Mesh which can be omitted as default.
-With examples fist yaml is always with `to` section and second is with `spec.workloadTargetRef` approach.
+With examples fist yaml is always with `to` section and second is with `spec.workloadSelector` approach.

 Looking at the examples we can see that when we omit selecting Mesh as default both approaches look almost the same.
 With first approach giving a little bit more flexibility as `spec.to[]` is a list.